Directions and industry requirements are regularly updated

 You must follow any health directions that apply to how your business must operate, and ensure that you are meeting your obligations under the OHS Act.
 Employees must also comply with their duties under the OHS Act.

 Because drivers in the taxi and rideshare industry work in a small, enclosed space, keeping a 1.5 metre distance from passengers is often not possible.
-Contact with frequently touched, and potentially contaminated, surfaces such as door handles or bags, may also increase their risk of coronavirus (COVID-19).
+Contact with frequently touched, and potentially contaminated, surfaces such as door handles or bags, may also increase their risk of COVID-19.

-In addition to following directions about face masks, extra precautions such as practising good hand hygiene and regularly cleaning frequently touched surfaces are recommended.
+In addition to following Victorian CHO directions about face masks, extra precautions such as practising good hand hygiene and regularly cleaning frequently touched surfaces is recommended.

-Under the Occupational Health and Safety Act 2004 (OHS Act), a range of duty holders have health and safety obligations that apply to taking steps to prevent exposure to coronavirus (COVID-19).
+Under the OHS Act, a range of duty holders have health and safety obligations that apply to taking steps to prevent exposure to COVID-19.
 For example, you have obligations if you are a:

 - provider who employs drivers